niranjan-fartare/obsidian/Data Engineering/SQL.md

 # Misc

 - `show databases;` : Show all databases
-- `use database;` : Use given database
+- `use database db_name;` : Use given database
 - `desc table;` :  Show table structure
 - `show tables;` : Show all tables in current database

 # CREATE

 - It is used to CREATE new database objects, such as tables, views, indexes, and databases.
+[Ref](https://dev.mysql.com/doc/refman/8.4/en/creating-tables.html)

 ```sql
 -- Create Databases